 We provide an overview of the current ME/CFS infrastructure investment and the research studies that are taking place with financial support from the MEA Ramsay Research Fund.
 And, we provide position statements on the proposed UK clinical trial of Rituximab and the Post-Mortem Tissue Bank – including how you can donate tissue to ME/CFS Research after death.

-It was launched in August 2011 following extensive consultation with professionals and patient representatives.
+The Biobank was launched in August 2011 following extensive consultation with professionals and patient representatives.

 Current Research Studies

-1. Dr Keith Geraghty, University of Manchester
+2. Dr Keith Geraghty, University of Manchester

 Critical examination of the theoretical basis that underlies the use of cognitive behaviour therapy (CBT) and graded exercise therapy (GET) in ME/CFS.